23 Incredible Amazon Alternatives for Online Shopping

 My mom used to buy really cheap tank tops from Amazon, and they always fell apart within a few months.

-I’ve slowly been trying to get her to make to more ethical and sustainable purchases, and she LOVES pact’s tank tops.
+I’ve slowly been trying to get her to make more ethical and sustainable purchases, and she LOVES pact’s tank tops.

 In fact, she often calls to tell me how much better and how much longer they last compared to the Amazon ones she used to get!